Social Icons

 Directed by Hayao Miyazaki

-Although the animation is fantastic, the plot is not.
-The plot feels like there is much in-between that Hayao Miyazaki forgot to add into the main movie, or were edited out.
-The book (of the same name) to which this animation is adapted had a better, more coherent and stronger plot that this anime.
-The first half of this animation stays close to the book even though it differs a bit.
-Then the second half totally takes an annoying divergent which was not as strong as that of the book.
+Although the animation in Howl’s Moving Castle is fantastic, the plot leaves much to be desired.
+It feels as though Hayao Miyazaki either forgot to include key details from the source material or had them edited out.
+The book (of the same name) upon which this animation is based offers a more coherent and stronger narrative.
+The first half of the movie stays relatively close to the book, albeit with some differences.
+However, the second half takes a frustratingly divergent turn that lacks the strength of the original story.

-Now the movie has been praised for its visuals and the blending of the theme, which I will say not a bad reason to be praised.
-The movie was both a critical and commercial success, but it lost the Oscars to Wallace & Gromit: The Curse of the Were-Rabbit.
+Despite these flaws, Howl’s Moving Castle has been rightly praised for its stunning visuals and its ambitious blending of themes.
+While the movie was both a critical and commercial success, it ultimately lost the Oscar to Wallace & Gromit: The Curse of the Were-Rabbit.

 0 comments: